The narcissistic mother has a way of making her children feel owned instead of loved, and she never failed to remind us our fate was in her hands.

 I said, “Dad, she buys ten for a dollar.”

-He looked a little stunned, turn around, and that was it.
+He looked a little stunned, turn around, and walked away.

 This is just one of many examples, but she would get him all worked up in a tither over nothing for no other reason than to punish me.